Godfrey of Bouillon

 Along with his brothers Eustace III and Baldwin of Boulogne, Godfrey joined the First Crusade in 1096.
-He took part in actions at Nicaea, Dorylaeum and Antioch, before playing a key role during the capture of Jerusalem in 1099.
-When Raymond IV of Toulouse declined the offer to become ruler of the new kingdom, Godfrey accepted the role and secured his kingdom by defeating the Fatimids at Ascalon a month later, bringing the First Crusade to an end.
-He died in July 1100 and was succeeded by his brother Baldwin as king of Jerusalem.
+He took part in actions at Nicaea, Dorylaeum, and Antioch, before playing a key role during the capture of Jerusalem in 1099.
+When Raymond IV, Count of Toulouse declined the offer to become ruler of the new kingdom, Godfrey accepted the role and secured his kingdom by defeating the Fatimids at Ascalon a month later, bringing the First Crusade to an end.
+He died in July 1100 and was succeeded by his brother Baldwin as King of Jerusalem.